baez97/design-patterns-snake/README.md

 But how can you describe the relationships between objects?
 Obviously with schemes, and the more universal the language of our schemes the better, that is where UML comes in.

 ### UML
 UML stands for Universal Modeling Language, and it is a tool we can use for sharing our models with our team or others.
-It purposes different types of schemes for modeling, but we are focusing on the main one for Design Patterns: the [Class Diagram](https://en.wikipedia.org/wiki/Class_diagram).
+It purposes different types of schemes for modeling, but we are focusing on one of the most important ones for Design Patterns: the [Class Diagram](https://en.wikipedia.org/wiki/Class_diagram).

 > However, you do not need to know UML to understand this article.
 In fact, I am not using any UML modeling tool or following its schemes in an strict way.
 Instead, I am using Keynote to draw a basic scheme of the classes we are using and how they are connected.
 Nevertheless, I highly recommend having a look to the UML documentation if you want to go further with Software Design.

+#### How should I deal with this article?
+Clone this repo, checkout the first commit, and open this repo in two different tabs, one with this README and the other one with the commit record.
+Install _NodeJS_, add it to your path and run `npm install` and `npm start` on a Terminal/CMD once you have navigated to the project's folder.

+Now, you can read chapter by chapter by comparing it to the commit asociated, as there is one commit per chapter.
+This way, you can implement the new functionality at your own and then compare with the final solution.
+Also this may be useful for easily finding the code that is related to each pattern, as each commit has the name of the pattern applied on its commit message.
+Let's begin!

 ## Chapter 0: The Snake Game
 One of the best ways to learn Design Patterns is through a game, as there is a lot of interactivity between the objects, and you can see it graphically.
 The Snake Game happens to be a good example for this topic, so in this repository we are dealing with the development of the game using some Design Patterns.
 You can follow the Commit history in order to see the progression from one Pattern to the next one.